 Q: What is the temperament test and why do you do it?

 Temperament tests will last for four hours at minimum, and all dogs undergoing a temperament test must be dropped off before noon.
-We offer temperament tests Monday-Wednesday, and all tests must be scheduled ahead of time.
+We offer temperament tests Monday-Thursday, and all tests must be scheduled ahead of time

 Q: What do you do incase of injury or illness?

 Our goal is to over-communicate with our customers so that you know exactly how your pup is feeling during their stay.
 If we notice any unusual activities, we will contact you immediately.
 It is very important that you have your emergency contact correct, and we kindly ask that it not be someone with whom you normally travel.
 If we can’t get a hold of you or your emergency contact, we will do whatever is in the best interest of the dog, and — if necessary — take them to their vet or local emergency vet.

 Q: What should I expect when my dog comes home?